A reminder to cut back on pharmaceutical drugs

-On January 9th of this year, Novartis issued a voluntary recall of some of their over-the-counter human products, including Excedrin, NoDoz, Gas-X prevention products and Bufferin.
+On January 9, 2013, Novartis issued a voluntary recall of some of their over-the-counter human products, including Excedrin, NoDoz, Gas-X prevention products and Bufferin.
 It seems that these medications contained stray tablets, capsules, or caplets from other Novartis drugs, including prescription painkillers manufactured at the same facility.

 Now veterinarians are involved in the ruckus with the announcement that the following drugs are or soon will be on back order:

 Interceptor Flavor Tabs® (heartworm preventive)